davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 As a final example, let's consider a distributed lock service.
 These things implement the networked version of the mutex locks you may have encountered in multithreaded code.
 A thread which obtains a distributed lock can be certain no other thread on any server also holds the lock at the same time.
 Locks are a pretty low-level primitive with quite a few applications.
 For example, say we implement an in-memory account for recently accessed Reddit accounts; we might use a distributed lock service to decide which nodes cache which accounts.
 That way, if a node crashes, it loses its lock; later, some other cache server takes the lock and begins caching those accounts, thereby allowing the caching system to recover from the server crash.

-Say we have two account cache servers, Alpha and Beta, which both see an account is not yet cached and both try to take a lock on the account and cache it.
+Say we have two account cache servers, Alpha and Bravo, which both see an account is not yet cached and both try to take a lock on the account and cache it.
 By definition of a lock, they can't both take the lock at the same time, so the lock service needs to guarantee one server gets the lock, one doesn't, and both agree who has the lock.
-As with all our examples, it doesn't really matter whether Alpha or Beta gets the lock; it's only important that both servers are crystal clear which server got the lock.
+As with all our examples, it doesn't really matter whether Alpha or Bravo gets the lock; it's only important that both servers are crystal clear which server got the lock.

 ## Consensus Problems: Recap